 - Packaging at the grocery store

 We have become so desensitized to the effects of advertising campaigns that we hardly even recognize them anymore.
-We’ve been told what to buy, when to buy it, and are usually given some good reasons to buy it irrespective of our personal budget.
+We’ve been told what to buy, when to buy it, and are usually given some good reasons to buy it irrespective of our personal budget or whether it makes sense to buy it.